xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-1.md

 Here, we can train a neural network model that takes the image at time step $x_t$ as input, and predicts the noise `ϵ` added to this image relative to the original image $x_0$.
 The predicted the noise should be close to the Gaussian distribution.

-Let's just treat the neural network as a black box for now, and only focus on the input and output of the model. <mark>The neural network's output is the noise <code>ϵ</code>, and we compare the noise against the Gaussian distribution</mark>:
+Let's just treat the neural network as a black box for now, and only focus on the input and output of the model. <mark>The neural network's output is the noise <code>ϵ</code>, and we compare the predicted noise against the standard Gaussian distribution</mark> to calculate the loss:

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-06.png">